But only love can break your heart

 What if your world should fall apart? ~ Neil Young

-Rewatching 2001s Artificial Intelligence this evening, I was struck by how closely the world of the near future the film portrayed closely resembles our reality of today.
-This is not a happy film, quite the opposite; Artificial Intelligence even seems close to a horror movie at times.
-This is a film designed to evoke an emotional response, and the film’s script, along with Spielberg’s direction, gets the desired results in spades.
+Rewatching 2001s Artificial Intelligence this evening, I was struck by how closely the world of the near future the film portrayed closely resembles today’s reality.
+This movie is not a happy film, quite the opposite; Artificial Intelligence even seems close to a horror movie at times.
+This film tells a story designed to evoke an emotional response, and the film’s script, along with Spielberg’s direction, gets the desired results in spades.
 The film begins with a warning about the existential threat posed by climate change with an introduction that includes a description of a world transformed by inaction, including the lives lost.

 The story Artificial Intelligence tells, I suppose, could be described as a very dark and creepy fairy tale that at times closely resemble a nightmare, especially if you were unlucky enough to be born into the world the film portrays as a robot.
 Along the way, the film raises questions regarding subjects like true love and genuine commitment.
 Although pretty dark, this is, at times, a visually stunning and most entertaining film with excellent CGI, props, and special effects, all contributing to making this a first-class production.